dcvath/PyBer_Analysis/Pyber Analysis.md

 The above summary shows that the Rural city type brings the lowest numbers in total rides at 125, total drivers at 78, and total fares at $4,327.93.
 However, it does bring the highest average fare per ride at $34.62 and average fare per driver at $55.49.

 ### Total Fare By City Type
-The below multiple line graph shows thee total weekly fares for each city type for January 1, 2019 - April 29, 2019.
+The below multiple line graph shows the total weekly fares for each city type for January 1, 2019 - April 29, 2019.

 ![Total Fare by City Type](https://user-images.githubusercontent.com/85654649/127723808-f38a864b-f47c-469c-b317-cda5d878001d.png)